IHSS Working Group

 Working Group Papers

 On The Future Of Trust: A Conversation on Vaccine Hesitancy (Part of the Queen Mary Conversations Series).
 Among the conversationalists for this event were IHSS Covid-19 Working Group members Valsamis Mitsilegas (Professor of European Criminal Law and Global Security), David McCoy (Professor of Global Public Health), Stella Ladi (Senior Lecturer in Public Management), Mario Slugan (Lecturer in Film Studies), Sarah Wolff (Reader in European Politics and International Politics), and Gülnur Muradoğlu (Professor of Finance).
+Watch the recording of the event.
 More details can be found here.

 EU and UK health and vaccination strategies in times of Covid 19: (mis)trust and politics a lecture on EU and UK health and vaccination strategies in times of Covid-19 and the impact of the vaccination race on the future of the EU-UK relations organised by NEXTEUK in partnership with the IHSS Covid-19 Working Group.